| i suppose that one of

 just how difficult it is to live by one's principles.

-the perfect example of this can be seen on the road--years
+The perfect example of this can be seen on the road--years

-ago i decided that i really had no right to break the
+ago I decided that I really had no right to break the

-laws of the road, especially since i spent four years in
+laws of the road, especially since I spent four years in

 the army, supposedly to uphold the freedoms and

-responsibilities of this country. it sounds easy,
+responsibilities of this country.
+It sounds easy,

-doesn't it? just obey the traffic laws.
+doesn't it?
+Hmm. . . just try it--obey the traffic laws.

-but it's not easy at all. i go
+It's not easy at all.
+I go

-the speed limit--not ten miles under--and i can't tell
+the speed limit--not ten miles under--and I can't tell

-you just how often i get tailgated, just how often people
+you just how often I get tailgated, just how often people

 put my life and the lives of others in my car in danger